Sahiti-K/bulk-rna-seq-analysis-mini-project/README.md

-# Bulk RNA‑seq Analysis Mini Project
+# Bulk RNA‑seq Expression Analysis Mini Project
 This repository presents a mini‑project in bulk RNA‑seq analysis, structured as a reproducible workflow.
 It illustrates the core steps of exploratory RNA‑seq data analysis using a small demonstration dataset, while providing a framework that can be readily scaled to real‑world datasets.

 ## What is Bulk RNA‑seq? 🧬